-As you probably guessed, sober living houses are living environments for those who want to maintain abstinence from alcohol or drugs.
+As you probably guessed, sober living houses are living environments for those who want to maintain abstinence from alcohol or drugs, and there are sober living house rules that everyone who stays must follow if they want to continue living there.
 Studies have proven that maintaining abstinence following treatment is difficult without a stable, drug-free environment.
 Sober living homes were designed to be safe and supportive places in which recovering addicts can live while they transition back into society.

 Residents of sober living homes are required to respect and adhere to all of the sober living house rules, which are in place to protect all residents and guests and to make the living arrangement more enjoyable for everyone in the house.
 A list of rules is provided upon admission into the house, and residents are required to sign a contract stating that they will obey all the house rules.
 Sober living house rules may vary from house to house, but standard rules often include the following:

 - Any cigarette smoking must take place in designated smoking areas

 - Must have no sexual contact with other residents

 - Must pay your program fees on time